.

 Now, there's truly a wolf in this pack, and it's the red-and-black twin-turbo

 racer.
-It meets IMSA safety specs and gobbles the road faster than most
+It meets IMSA safety specs and gobbles the road faster than

 anything else road-legal (or sane) we've ever ridden in.